hq286/nd013-c1-vision-starter/README.md

 ![aug2](figures/aug_contrast.png)
 - brightness adjusted to 0.3: this could better simulate very sunny day with very bright light
 ![aug3](figures/aug_bright.png)
 More details of the agumentation can be found in `Explore augmentations.ipynb`, and the detailed pipeline is in `experiments/experiment2/pipeline_new.config`.
 However, due to limitation of memory in the VM workspace, we have to resort to batch size of `2`, and step size of `2500`, which is very likely not enough for the network to converge.
-As a result, the performance does improve too much, compared with reference model.
+As a result, the performance does improve a lot, compared with reference model.

 The results are as follows.
 - Training and validation loss of the model